Curriculum Intent and Rationale

 - Design Technology

 Each termly plan has a core curriculum driver taken from either Science, History or Geography programme of study.
-Curriculum delivery is planned around a thought-provoking ‘hook in’ question which encourages a sense of curiosity in our pupils.
+Curriculum delivery is planned around a thought-provoking ‘hook in or catalyst’ question which encourages a sense of curiosity in our pupils.
 Independence and resilience are encouraged through the involvement of pupils in uncovering new information for themselves to reach an answer.

 You can view or download the curriculum plans for 2020-2021 by clicking the link below which will take you to our Curriculum Content page where you can access the Long term plans for each subject: